ggorlen/portascrape/README.md

 # portascrape

-A collection of simple in-browser automation utilities.
-Usable in any browser automation software, an extension, a userscript, or manually in the browser console.
+A collection of simple in-browser real-time automation utilities focused on waiting and text selection.

+You can use portascrape in a userscript, an extension, a bookmarklet, manually in the browser console, or with browser automation tools.

+An example usage might be in a userscript, polling until a certain message appears in a chat feed, then removing it.

 Project status: pre-alpha, API unstable.
 Link to a specific commit to ensure stability.